thorlindberg/thesis/dissertation/7-1 experiment-testing.md

 {"fig":"instanceproperty","caption":"Unit test for conformance of required properties in instance."}

-As seen in figure {"ref":"instancevalue"} ...
+As seen in figure {"ref":"instancevalue"} a node that references a type in the data node must instantiate a property with its declared value type and within its range.

 @startuml
 @startjson